Federal procurement, built for small-business contractors

 Cost build-up the way the government reads it

-Federal cost proposals are not retail price lists.
-Bid takes your pricing rules and assembles a cost narrative the contracting officer can evaluate for reasonableness.
+Federal cost proposals aren’t retail price lists.
+Bid takes your pricing rules and assembles a cost narrative the contracting officer can evaluate for reasonableness — not one they have to call you to decipher.

 Direct labor